Evoke (LON:EVOK) Stock Price Down 18.3% – Here’s What Happened

 Wall Street Analysts Forecast Growth

-A number of equities analysts recently commented on EVOK shares.
-Deutsche Bank Aktiengesellschaft lifted their price objective on Evoke from GBX 88 to GBX 108 and gave the stock a “buy” rating in a research note on Wednesday, August 13th.
-Berenberg Bank restated a “buy” rating and issued a GBX 95 price target on shares of Evoke in a research report on Thursday, August 21st.
-Finally, JPMorgan Chase & Co. decreased their price objective on shares of Evoke from GBX 82 to GBX 66 and set a “neutral” rating for the company in a research report on Wednesday, October 29th.
-Three investment analysts have rated the stock with a Buy rating and one has issued a Hold rating to the company’s stock.
-According to data from MarketBeat.com, the company has a consensus rating of “Moderate Buy” and an average target price of GBX 102.25.
+EVOK has been the topic of several analyst reports.
+JPMorgan Chase & Co. reduced their price target on shares of Evoke from GBX 82 to GBX 66 and set a “neutral” rating on the stock in a research report on Wednesday, October 29th.
+Berenberg Bank restated a “buy” rating and issued a GBX 95 target price on shares of Evoke in a research report on Thursday, August 21st.
+Finally, Deutsche Bank Aktiengesellschaft upped their price target on Evoke from GBX 88 to GBX 108 and gave the company a “buy” rating in a research note on Wednesday, August 13th.
+Three equities research analysts have rated the stock with a Buy rating and one has issued a Hold rating to the stock.
+According to data from MarketBeat.com, Evoke presently has a consensus rating of “Moderate Buy” and a consensus target price of GBX 102.25.

 Featured Articles